firebase/firebase-tools/docs/use.md

 # use

-Set an active firebase project for your working directory
+Set an active Firebase project for your working directory

 ## Usage
 ```